YongquanYao/Merchant-System---VUE/README.md

 ## Description
 Product was developed In Vue.Js.
 Using Ant Design UI and own design by raymond.

-This was a project assessment durinig my school time.
+This was a project assessment duriig my school time.
 It havent been updated since I submited.
 On Jun 25th 2020, I suddenly come up with a mind that I will try to improve it as a mature adminstration platform, which can provide all developers to use.

 ## Run the app